vtphan/Code4Brownies/TEACHER.md

 The server will automatically create a database to store teacher's and students' shared code, brownie points, and other information.

+Change the permission of the file to executable.

 ### Running the server on the instructor's laptop

 Students and the instructor communicate by sending messages to a server.
 The server should be run on the the instructor's computer.